MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-hybrid-onedrive-for-business.md

  **To customize the navigation bar**

-1. Log on to Office 365 with a tenant administrator account.
+1. Log on to Office 365 with an organization administrator account.

 2. On the **Admin** tab, select **SharePoint**.

 3. On the left, select **Settings**.

-4. In the **Top Navigation Bar User Experience** section, specify the links to show or hide on the navigation bar.
+4. In the **Top Navigation Bar User Experience** section, specify the links to show or hide on the nav bar.

 5. To save the settings and update the navigation bar, select **OK**.